docusign/code-examples-java/README.md

 Use a **Run** menu option to run or debug the launcher.

-After the application is ready for requests, open your browser to http://localhost:8080
+After the application finishes building, open your browser to http://localhost:8080